 2. Process Is the Product

-Two programs just failed the same end-of-line leak test.
+Monday morning.
+Two programs had just failed the same end-of-line leak test.

 Both teams have competent engineers, a supplier in the loop, and a date that will not move without consequences.
 Both have test data that says the current build is not stable enough to ship.